shippy/shippy.github.io/src/content/blog/2024/redesign-notes.md

 ### Heavily optional: Gradual underline of links

-- e.g. https://quantum.cosmicthemes.com (+ TOC on blogposts inclusion is neat)
+- e.g. https://quantum.cosmicthemes.com (+ TOC on blogposts inclusion is neat - on that note, the "animation snake" [on this site](https://kld.dev/building-table-of-contents/) is pretty great, too)

 ## Miscellanea